 The program consists of 13 courses.
-The fee for each course is $249.
-You pay as you go with the total program cost being $3237.
-Some courses require books, some do not.
-Your total book cost for the 13 courses is approximately $1100.
-Each course meets for three hours one night per week for six weeks.
+The fee for each course is $279.
+You pay as you go with the total program cost being $3,627.
+Some courses require books; some do not.
+Your total book cost for the 13 courses is approximately $1,250.
+Each course meets for three hours once a week for six weeks.
 You arrange your own schedule.
-You can take one to four courses per six week session.
+You can take one to four courses per six-week session.
 The 13 courses must be completed in 36 months.
-Take two courses each session and graduate in approximately twelve months.
+Take two courses each session and graduate in approximately 12 months.

 Each course is taught in a classroom setting allowing for interaction with the instructor and other students.
-Students receive hands on research experience in our on-site Joe R. Edwards Law Library, tour the Cobb County Court House, visit a courtroom, do a title search in Cobb County and enjoy enlightening and entertaining guest speakers.
+Students receive hands-on research experience in our on-site Joe R. Edwards Law Library, conduct a title search in Cobb County, and enjoy enlightening and entertaining guest speakers.

 Take a 3D tour of our Law Library Classroom